Our team of moderators bring you news and analysis about social policy.

-Ellie is a Research Assistant with PTP and works at the School of Regulation and Global Governance, Australian National University.
+Ellie is a Research Fellow at the University of New South Wales.
 She holds a Combined Bachelor of Arts and Science from the ANU with first class honours in Human Ecology.
 Her specialisation within Human Ecology is system thinking methods to support public policy.
 Her work to date focusses on the insights that systems science can bring to policy that impacts upon the social determinants to health and to health equity.
 She is passionate about teaching and she has tutored for multiple courses within the Fenner School of Environment and Society, and currently tutors for the course Complex Environmental Problems in Action.

 Dr SARAH-JANE FENTON

 Sarah-Jane Fenton is a Research Fellow at the University of Warwick (UK) working in mental health research.
 Sarah-Jane holds a joint PhD in Social Policy from the Universities of Birmingham (UK) and Melbourne (Australia).
 Her PhD research looked at mental health policy and service delivery for 16-25 year olds in the UK and Australia.
 Prior to undertaking her PhD Sarah-Jane worked for many years in the charity sector in the UK with children, young people and families, which is where her interest in this field began.
 Since completing the PhD Sarah-Jane has worked as a Research Fellow at the University of Birmingham in the Family Potential Research Centre, where she holds an Honorary Research Fellowship.
 Sarah-Jane is currently working on an NIHR funded study looking at Evaluating the Use of Patient Experience Data to Improve the Quality of Inpatient Mental Health Care (EURIPIDES) led by Professor Scott Weich.

 Sophie is a Research Fellow at the Australia and New Zealand School of Government (ANZSOG), which is owned by all the state, territory and national governments of Australia and New Zealand, as well as 15 university partners.
 She works on public administration topics such as co-production and the political astuteness of public managers, coordinates ANZSOG’s competitive research grants program, and is Assistant Editor of peer-reviewed journal Evidence Base.
 She is also a PhD student at UNSW.